ultraio/docs-blockchain/downloads/docs.md

 # Introduction

-Ultra is proud to provide external developers more direct access to the data that is stored on-chain in a package that is easy for them to digest within the apps that they are building.
+Ultra is excited to offer external developers enhanced access to on-chain data through an easily consumable package, designed to streamline the integration process within their applications.

-The NFTAPI is based on [graphql](https://graphql.org/), which is a schema-based format that abstracts data into a developer-friendly, accessible configuration.
+Leveraging the power of [graphQL](https://graphql.org/), the Ultra API adopts a schema-driven approach, making data more accessible and developer-friendly.

+Resources provided include:

 -   [Authentication](./authentication.md)
 -   [Errors](./errors.md)